-This transition from the State 2: Native/Invaded State to State 3: Invaded State generally occurs with heavy season-long grazing or long-term non-use or very light grazing, and no fire.
-Exotic cool-season grasses (e.g., Kentucky bluegrass, smooth brome, quackgrass, crested wheatgrass) become the dominant grasses.
-Studies indicate that a threshold may exist in this transition when both the exotic cool-season grasses exceed 30% of the plant community and native grasses represent less than 40% of the plant community composition.
+This transition from the State 2: Native/Invaded State to State 3: Invaded State generally occurs with long-term non-use or very light grazing, and no fire.
+It may also occur with other management (e.g. heavy season-long grazing).
+Exotic cool-season grasses (e.g.,

+Kentucky bluegrass, smooth brome, quackgrass, crested wheatgrass) become the dominant graminoids.
+Studies indicate that a threshold may exist in this transition when both the exotic plants exceed 30% of the plant community and native grasses represent less than 40% of the plant community composition.
+This transition may occur under other managerial conditions, for example heavy season-long grazing (primarily Kentucky bluegrass).